-One thing you'll need to do in Excel is check and edit formulas to keep them in synch with other worksheet changes.
+One thing you'll need to do in Excel is check and edit formulas to keep them in sync with other worksheet changes.
 Editing a formula in Excel is similar to editing other content.
 One difference is that you can update cell references using drag and drop.

 Let's take a look.